Richard Keogh: Coventry City

 Keogh signed a three-year deal with Coventry, becoming the fourth close season signing for new manager Aidy Boothroyd.
 Boothroyd described Keogh as a "hungry player who comes here looking to prove himself and that's exactly the type of character we want."
 Keogh officially transferred to Coventry on 1 July 2010 after his contract with Carlisle United had expired.
 Keogh played every minute of every game for this season 2010–11, and scored his first goal for Coventry in the last game of the season against Norwich.
 He was voted Players' Player of the Year at the end of the 2010–11 season awards for Coventry City.

 Keogh played every game for Coventry since signing for the club, until his dismissal in the game at home to Doncaster Rovers on 21 April 2012, which brought an end to a run of 91 consecutive games played.
 Despite Coventry City's relegation from the Championship, Keogh won the Player of the Year award for the second consecutive season at Coventry's end of season awards.
 He also won the Players' Player of the Year awards.

-In May 2012, Coventry rejected a £250,000 bid from Bristol City and a £800,000 from Cardiff City, as they opened contract negations with Keogh.
+In May 2012, Coventry rejected a £250,000 bid from Bristol City and a £800,000 from Cardiff City, as they opened contract negotiations with Keogh.
 Leeds United also expressed a desire to sign him and in July another bid from Cardiff City was rejected, believed to be in the region of £800,000.
 Fellow Championship club Derby County had a reported £800,000 bid accepted on 17 July 2012.
 Cardiff pulled out of the bidding two days later after refusing to match Derby's wage offer.